dobutler/LLM-Inference-Simulation/README.md

-# LLM Inference Power Simulation — GV100/V100-parameterised architectural model
+# LLM Inference Power Simulation — GV100/V100-parameterised architectural model, #DilekAndHerTinyLLM

 **A "wind tunnel" for LLM inference energy: cycle-level simulation of a small transformer running prefill and decode on a modelled NVIDIA V100 GPU, using GPGPU-Sim 4.2.0 + AccelWattch — no physical GPU required.**